Atos' M&A prospects hang in the balance of French government | Business

 DIGITAL SOVEREIGNTY The biggest manufacturers of supercomputers servers are IBM and Hewlett Packard, both U.S.-based companies.

-Thales has long coveted the cybersecurity assets of Atos, which it beat to the purchase of Gemalto in 2019, two people familiar with matter said.
-Thales said on Wednesday it would potentially be interested in any cybersecurity activities that were on sale, adding that no discussions were under way with Atos.
+Thales has long coveted the cybersecurity assets of Atos, which it beat to the purchase of Gemalto in 2019, but whether it can find an agreed solution remains a puzzle, analysts said.
+It said on Wednesday it would potentially be interested in any cybersecurity activities that were on sales, adding that no discussions were under way with Atos.

 Cybersecurity is part of a cluster of sectors subject to extra government approval where foreign bidders are involved.
 "If Thales wanted to bid for the whole of Atos as a French company and dispose of assets it did not want such as IT services, that would not pose a serious problem," a senior French industry source said.